 Conclusion

 Dr. Magnus jayaraj concludes that recognizing the signs your liver is healing is an empowering step in your journey to better health.
 From clearer skin to more energy, these signs are your body’s way of showing progress.
-If you’re on this path, be patient and kind to yourself.
-Healing takes time, but your liver is one of the most resilient organs in your body.
+If you’re on this path, be patient and kind to yourself. can liver damage be reversed , but your liver is one of the most resilient organs in your body.